nnirror/facet/README.md

 ```
 bongo fury amount	// must be 2 words with only whitespace between
 friend's synth		// technically it will work, but it messes up the code formatting in the browser
-gain gain					// the destination and prop should not be identical
 kgs; asld!#		// the semicolon causes a parsing error
 ```

 ### Datum